frankboamps/flixster/README.md

 - [x ] User sees an error message when there's a networking error.
 - [x] Movies are displayed using a CollectionView instead of a TableView.
 - [x] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [ ] User can view the large movie poster by tapping on a cell.
+- [x] User can view the large movie poster by tapping on a cell.
+- [x] Customize the UI.
+- [x] Customize the navigation bar.
+- [ ] Customize the selection effect of the cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
-- [ ] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Managed to get viewer to access movie trailers.
 - [x ]User sees a loading state while waiting for the movies to load.
 - [x] User can tap a poster in the collection view to see a detail screen of that movie.
 - [x ] User sees an error message when there's a networking error.